New York's Woolworth Building opened on this day

-Built in the neo-Gothic style, New York City's Woolworth Building is a striking landmark and when it was opened this day in 1913, the then 60 storey building was the world's tallest at 241.4 m (792 ft) high with 5,000 windows.
+Built in the neo-Gothic style, New York City's Woolworth Building is a striking landmark and when it was opened this day in 1913, the 60 storey building was the world's tallest at 241.4 m (792 ft) high with 5,000 windows.

 The Woolworth Building stands proudly on Broadway, between Park Place and Barclay Street, opposite City Hall in Lower Manhattan.
 One of the first skyscrapers built in Manhattan's financial district, due to the building's resemblance to Gothic-style cathedrals, it's nicknamed 'The Cathedral of Commerce'.
 And, the Woolworth Building's spectacular entrance lobby is indeed cathedral-like.

 Commissioned and owned by the B. F. W. Woolworth Company, the building was designed as the company's new corporate headquarters but on opening Woolworth only occupied one-and-a-half floors, profiting from renting the desirable space to others, most notably Columbia Records who built a recording studio where many of the first jazz recordings were made.

 The top thirty floors, formerly office space, was sold to a developer in 2012 and converted into super-luxury Penthouses - the one atop the edifice occupying the entire top floor of the skyscraper reputedly sold for $110 million.
-We're counting our loose change and drinking to the Woolworth Building with a High Society Cocktail.
+We're counting our loose change and drinking to the Woolworth Building with a thoroughly appropriate High Ryeser Manhattan.

 It's also the first cloned dog's birthday